-- See the "Auto defrost chart" on page 28 for defrosting directions for each food. - AUTO DEFROST can only defrost up to 2.5 lbs of any food. - Oven will briefly pause in middle of cycle.
+See the "Auto defrost chart" on page 30 for defrosting directions for each food.

+- AUTO DEFROST can only defrost up to 9.9 lbs of any food. - Five tones will sound in the middle of the cycle.
 At that time you can rearrange food as needed.
-See "Auto defrost chart" on page 28 for further instructions. - 1.
-Put frozen food in oven and close the door.
+After rearranging food, return frozen portions to oven, close door, and touch START/ENTER.
+See "Auto defrost chart" on page 30 for further instructions.

+1. Put frozen food in oven and close door.
 2. Choose setting.
-Example for MEAT: TOUCH

-3. Enter food's weight (in pounds and tenths of a pound).

-Example for 2.5 lbs: TOUCH YOU SEE

-2 5

-4. Start oven. тоисн YOU SEE

-ENTER (time counts down)

-At end of defrosting time:

-(three tones will sound)

-5. After defrosting, open the door.

-CANCEL
+YOU SEE TOUCH Example for MEAT: MEAT 3.
+Enter food's weight (in pounds TOUCH YOU SEE and tenths of a pound).
+2 Example for 2 lbs 8 oz (2.5 lbs): 5 4.
+Start oven.
+TOUCH YOU SEE START ENTER (time counts down) At end of defrosting time: YOU SEE (three tones will sound) 5.
+After defrosting, open door OR TOUCH YOU SEE OFF CANCEL